 - 1 cup (227g) unsalted butter, room temperature

 - 1 teaspoon pure vanilla extract

-- Using an ice cream scoop or level tablespoon, drop rounded balls of dough, 3cm (1.25 inch) in diameter, onto prepared baking sheets, spacing 5cm (2 inch) apart.
+Using an ice cream scoop or level tablespoon, drop rounded balls of dough, 3cm/1.25-inch in diameter, onto prepared baking sheets, spacing them 5cm/2-inch apart.
 Bake for 12-14 minutes, until cookies just begin to brown at the edges.
 Leave to cool for 10 minutes.
-Then, while still warm, gently roll them in powdered sugar, careful not to cause them to crumble.
+While they’re still warm, gently roll them in powdered sugar, careful not to cause them to crumble.
 Transfer to a wire rack to cool completely.
-Once cooled, roll them in powdered sugar once more if desired.
+Once cooled, roll them in powdered sugar once more.

 Cookies will keep well for a few days at room temperature in an airtight container.
 They can also be frozen for up to a month.

 * For evenly chopped nuts, it’s best to pulse them in a food processor until finely ground, but not to the point that they become a paste.
 Alternatively, if you want a bit more crunch, you can coarsely chop them.